Remote workforce security

 Establish secure connections to your network

-Secure remote access is vital in today's network security, ensuring both digital and physical aspects of networks and devices are safeguarded.
+Secure remote access is vital in today's network security, ensuring both digital and physical aspects of networks and devices are safeguarded for every secure remote worker.
 There are two primary use cases: site-to-site access, which connects separate locations securely through VPNs, authentication, monitoring, and firewalls, and smart remote access, which allows to connect to devices that don’t support VPN applications.

 Allow Remote Access To Your Office Network Without Compromising Security 3 1400x830